sharn25/Anime-DL/README.md

 * Updated all soruces.

 ## New Version Feature and Changes in v7.5 build 0007
-* Fixed Error while clicking download All button.
+* Fixed Error while doing download All anime operation

 ## New Version Feature and Changes in v7.5 build 0006
 * Replaced Source 3 with new one.